arfai1213/AWS-SOA-C02/README.md

 - works with existing Chef and Puppet code

 ## Service Catalog
+- allow to centrally manage commonly deployed IT services, and helps to achieve consistent governance and meet compliance requirements, while enalbing users to quickly deploy only approved IT services they need
 - Catalog - portfolio of products. available as a portal CloudFormation templates
 - Access Control - with users, groups and roles get access to a portfolio of products
 - Enforce Standards - Approved resources only.
 Compliance with internal policies.
 Allowed Services.
 Configuration